Code-Institute-Submissions/acme-events/README.md

 3. The app must then be given a unique name and the developer's region must be selected from a list of options.
 4. From the Settings tab of the next screen, select "Reveal config vars".
 5. A database url, port and secret key are required config vars which can be added in the Heroku project settings.
-6. An AWS access key and secret key (django) are also required to use the site in its current configuration, while a `USE_AWS` key can be set to `True` for the deployed version of the site.
+6. An AWS access key and secret key (Django) are also required to use the site in its current configuration, while a `USE_AWS` key can be set to `True` for the deployed version of the site.
 7. In addition, you may wish to make use of the email settings which require DEFAULT_FROM_EMAIL, EMAIL_HOST_PASS and EMAIL_HOST_USER keys to be set.
 8. You will need a `STRIPE_PUBLIC_KEY`, `STRIPE_SECRET_KEY` and `STRIPE_WH_SECRET` key.
 9. Within the deploy section, select GitHub as the deployment method and authorise.